 Avoidance is the best treatment for cholinergic hives, but that may be difficult in warm weather or when exercising.
-“CU can usually be prevented by daily administering a long-acting, non-sedating antihistamine, such as cetirizine [Zyrtec or Reactine],” says Ostro.
+“CU can usually be prevented by daily administering a long-acting, non-sedating antihistamine, such as cetirizine [Zyrtec],” says Ostro.

 If a rash does appear, it helps to cool the area promptly.
 “Ice cubes are the best,” says Kavanagh, “but I’m happy with cold water.
 Water is my best ally because wherever I am, water is fairly accessible.”

 While a reaction to perspiration is usually cholinergic urticaria, Ostro allows that two studies have implied – not proved – that there may be an allergy to one of the components of sweat in a rare group of individuals.
 Still, there is little to support an actual “allergy to sweat” in medical case studies.